songster-sa/aws-developer-associate-notes/readme.md

 - AWS AppSync - for GraphQL - manage mobile data when offline
 - Websockets - bi-directional comm API
 - GraphQL - graph query language

+- **cloud formation vs beanstalk**
+    - AWS CloudFormation - use code to model and provision all the resources needed for your applications across all Regions and accounts.
+      Think infrastructure as code; think CloudFormation.
+    - Beanstalk where you just upload your application code and **Beanstalk automatically figures out** what resources are required to deploy that application.
+    - In CloudFormation, you have to explicitly specify which resources you want to provision.

 ## some architectures
 - LAMP stack - linux, apache server, mysql, php